victoradesami/Dubex-Superstore-Sales-Profitability-Analysis/README.md

 **The dashboard provides a comprehensive view of:**

--  Sales performance by salesperson, region, and product category Revenue distribution across U.S. states
+-  Sales performance by salesperson
+-  region and product category
+-  Revenue distribution across U.S. states
-Monthly sales trends and seasonality
+-  Monthly sales trends and seasonality
-Customer and shipping insights
+-  Customer and shipping insights

 It is designed to help stakeholders quickly identify high-performing areas and opportunities for improvement.